-For this analysis, approximately half of the data comes from non quasi-elastic interactions, especially single pion events from the production and decay of the N^ and Δ baryon resonances within the nucleus.
+For this analysis, approximately half of the data comes from non quasi-elastic interactions, especially single pion events from the production and decay of the N\ and $\Delta$ baryon resonances within the nucleus.
 This background is described by the NEUT neutrino interaction Monte Carlo simulation [8] used by the K2K and Super-Kamiokande experiments.
 The resonance single pion events are from the model of Rein and Sehgal[9].
+Our implementation includes contributions from eighteen resonances, of which three dominate the cross section.
+A comparison of this implementation with other neutrino event generators is given in [10].

 Additional backgrounds, less important for our beam energy around 1.2 GeV, are also included.
-Deep inelastic scattering is from GRV94[10] for the nuclear structure functions with a correction described by Bodek and Yang[11].
-The software PYTHIA/JetSet[12] is used to generate these events.
-This analysis takes the charged current coherent pion cross section to be zero following [13], and include neutral current coherent pion interactions as in Rein and Sehgal[14].
+Deep inelastic scattering is from GRV94[11] for the nuclear structure functions with a correction described by Bodek and Yang[12].
+The software PYTHIA/JetSet[13] is used to generate these events.
+This analysis takes the charged current coherent pion cross section to be zero following [14], and include neutral current coherent pion interactions as in Rein and Sehgal[15].